We Need to Talk: The Case for Making a Place for Race in Schools

 Sheri Lyn Schmidt

-Sheri Lyn Schmidt is currently an independent social justice educator.
-She is co-facilitator of the Equity and Inclusion Institute at the Nueva School in San Mateo, California, and previously served as Director of Equity and Social Justice at The Ethel Walker School in Simsbury, Connecticut.
-Contact her at [email protected].
+Sheri Lyn Schmidt supports social justice education initiatives and teaches in the humanities department at Parker School in Waimea, Hawaii.
+She previously was co-facilitator of the Equity and Inclusion Institute at the Nueva School in San Mateo, California, and also served as director of equity and social justice at The Ethel Walker School in Simsbury, Connecticut.